sib-swiss/containers-introduction-training/docs/course_material/day2/3_generalising_snakemake.md

     You can add the `-F` flag to force an entire re-run.
 The entire run should take about ~10 min to complete.

 **Exercise:** Check Snakemake's log in `.snakemake/log/`.
-Is everything as you expected, especially the wildcards values, input and output names etc...?
+Is everything as you expected, especially the wildcard values, input and output names etc...?

 ??? done "Answer"
     `cat .snakemake/log/<latest_log>`